 To use OCSP and/or CRL, the services in general have to be activated once with the necessary settings.
 While creating or renewing a CA, you have to declare whether OCSP and/or CRL requests should be sent and under which addresses (URLs) these services should be offered.
 These options are stored in the certificates themselves, so applications or remote firewalls know where to check the status of a certificate.
-For more information, see Certificates on page 140.
+For more information, see Certificates on page 139.

-The OCSP/CRI settings allow you t o configure the following elements.
-THE OCSITIONE settinus anow you t o cominaure me TOHOVVIIIU CICILICIUS.
+The OCSP/CRL settings allow you to configure the following elements:

 Input field Description 1/0 A slider switch indicates whether the service is active (I) or inactive (0).
 Click the slider switch to toggle the state of both services individually.
 Both options are deactivated by default.
 Allow access to OCSP / CRL service from Internet Select this check box to allow access to the respective service from the Internet.
 Port Specify the port that is reachable from the Internet.

-Validity Period Specify the cache time (in hours) which is sent in the HTTP header to requesting firewalls.
+Input field Description Validity Period Specify the cache time (in hours) which is sent in the HTTP header to requesting firewalls.
 After this period has elapsed, new requests will be answered.
 The default cache time is set to 168 hours.
 Update Interval Specify the update interval in hours.
 The default interval is set to 48 hours.